millersartin/miller/README.md

 <h2 align="center">Student focused on cybersecurity, linux and programming.
-I enjoy solving real world problems with code and computors.
+I enjoy solving real world problems with code and computers.
 Passionate about open source things and privacy. </h2>
 <!-- Student, programmer and hobbyist interested in cybersecurity, linux, crypto and other emerging tech - aspiring computer scientist and software
 entrepreneur. -->